Lowe suggests Reform ousting was because he posed threat to Farage

 Speaking on right-wing commentator Dan Wootton’s YouTube channel, Mr Lowe said it was “highly unlikely” he would return to the party but that he was not intending to stand down.

-The MP was asked whether he thought the fallout could be linked to X owner and key member of Donald Trump’s administration Elon Musk, who last year expressed doubt about Mr Farage’s leadership and suggested he might support Mr Lowe.
+The MP was asked whether he thought the fallout could be linked to X owner and key member of Donald Trump’s administration Elon Musk, who in January expressed doubt about Mr Farage’s leadership and suggested he might support Mr Lowe.

 “I owe a huge debt to Elon Musk because without my X account which gives me a voice, this may well have ended very differently, because I think in the past anyone who has (been), if you like, a poppy that stood up too tall has been chopped down,” the former Southampton FC chairman said.